top of page

 How many sessions does it usually take to feel better?

 It depends!
 There are so many factors that go into this, such as whether this is a longstanding concern or a situational concern, but in general, this style of therapy is a little slower.
-I usually work with clients for 10 – 20+ sessions and over a period of 6 – 12 months.
+Clients usually work with me for 10 – 20+ sessions and over a period of 6 – 12 months.

 What do we actually DO in session?

-I love this question because therapy can feel like this weird intangible thing sometimes, especially because change can happen slowly and in small ways.
-Each therapy session, in subtle or overt ways, we are co-creating corrective emotional experiences for the client and I am facilitating - through questions, observations, and alternative perspectives - greater self-awareness and capacity for choice in thoughts, feelings, and behaviours.
+This is a great question because therapy can feel like this weird intangible thing sometimes, especially because change can happen slowly and in small ways.
+Each therapy session, in subtle or overt ways, we are co-creating corrective emotional experiences for the client and the therapist is facilitating - through questions, observations, and alternative perspectives - greater self-awareness and capacity for choice in thoughts, feelings, and behaviours.

 We can feel that we have "done the work" in session if you leave feeling that you were understood, validated, and gently challenged through feeling emotions and reflecting on things you've never considered before.
 Sometimes "doing the work" is quite uncomfortable, and leaving sessions feeling drained or a little raw is fairly normal.